csteach424/csteach424.github.io/coursework.md

   * **NO** CSS frameworks, such as Bootstrap, Foundation, Materialize...
   * **NO** CSS preprocessors such as Sass...
   * **NO** template tools such as Handlebars.js &c.
-  * must implement data from either
+  * data may be implemented from either
       * self hosted (MongoDB, Redis...)
       * APIs
       * cloud services (Firebase...)